theMyle/nand_to_tetris/README.md

 ## Zig Implementation

 ```
 Recreating everything in ZIG just for fun.
+Also implementing
-Also implementing virtual gates, memory, etc.. from the ground up.
+virtual logic gates, ALU, memory, etc.. from the ground up.
 ```

 > Elementary Logic Gates - All Tests Passing ✅